noir-lang/noir/docs/docs/how_to/how-to-recursion.md

 sidebar_position: 1
 ---

+This guide shows you how to use recursive proofs in your NoirJS app.
+For the sake of clarity, it is assumed that:

+- You already have a NoirJS app.
+If you don't, please visit the [NoirJS tutorial](../tutorials/noirjs_app.md) and the [reference](../reference/NoirJS).
+- You are familiar with what are recursive proofs and you have read the [recursion explainer](../explainers/explainer-recursion.md)
-We're assuming you already read the [recursion explainer](../explainers/explainer-recursion.md), and that you already built a recursive circuit following [the reference](../noir/standard_library/recursion.md).
+- You already built a recursive circuit following [the reference](../noir/standard_library/recursion.md), and understand how it works.

 It is also assumed that you're not using `noir_wasm` for compilation, and instead you've used [`nargo compile`](../reference/nargo_commands.md) to generate the `json` you're now importing into your project.
+However, the guide should work just the same if you're using `noir_wasm`.

 :::info